mehulagg/gitlab/doc/development/geo/framework.md

    ```

    Pay some attention to method `pool_repository`.
 Not every repository type uses
    repository pooling.
-As Geo prefers to use repository snapshoting it can lead to a data loss
+As Geo prefers to use repository snapshotting, it can lead to data loss.
-   so make sure to overwrite `pool_repository` so it returns nil for repositories that do not
+   Make sure to overwrite `pool_repository` so it returns nil for repositories that do not
-   have the pools.
+   have pools.

    If there is a common constraint for records to be available for replication,
    make sure to also overwrite the `available_replicables` scope.